pdx-cs-sound/rustsy/README.md

 from that project: see the branches in this repo labeled `synthkit-` for details.

+## Status

+Currently has basic argument parsing; can operate as a sampler with `--sampler`; can operate as a sine wave synth with `--wave sine`.
+Next to be added are rest of wave types, FM, envelope, keyboard config.

 ## Acknowledgments

 Thanks to Ron Nicholson for the BASIC code for filtered